-The first trial against Chart for the tank failure at Pacific Fertility Center will address claims brought by three individuals whose eggs were stored in the failed tank, and two individuals whose shared embryos were in the tank.
-The multi-week trial is scheduled to begin on May 20, 2021 in federal court in San Francisco, California.
+The first trial against Chart for the tank failure at Pacific Fertility Center addressed claims brought by three individuals whose eggs were stored in the failed tank, and two individuals whose shared embryos were in the tank.
+The multi-week trial began on May 20, 2021 in federal court in San Francisco, California.

 In the lead up to trial, Chart filed a Motion for Summary Judgment, effectively asking the Court to rule in its favor without requiring it to appear at a trial.
 Chart also filed a motion to exclude three of the Plaintiffs’ five expert witnesses, challenging their qualifications to testify.
 At the same time, Plaintiffs filed a motion to exclude portions of Chart’s expert witness testimony.